nickschuetz/ocpdoom/README.md

 ## Exposing DOOM

-In order for us to access DOOM from outside of OpenShift we’re going to use a Kubernetes service using the `oc expose` command:
+In order for us to access DOOM from outside of OpenShift we’re going to create a Kubernetes [service](https://docs.openshift.com/container-platform/latest/rest_api/network_apis/service-v1.html) using the [oc expose](https://docs.openshift.com/container-platform/4.12/cli_reference/openshift_cli/developer-cli-commands.html#oc-expose) command:

 ```bash
 oc expose deployment/ocpdoom --port 5900 -n ocpdoom
 ```

-Then we'll open up a connection to that service over the default VNC port we exposed using the `oc port-forward`:
+Then we'll open up a connection to that service over the default VNC port (TCP/5900) we exposed using the [oc port-forward](https://docs.openshift.com/container-platform/4.12/nodes/containers/nodes-containers-port-forwarding.html):

 ```bash
 oc port-foward deployment/ocpdoom 5900:5900 -n ocpdoom
 ```

-Leave that connection up and running and move on to the next section.
+Leave that connection up and running in the background and move on to the next section.

 <br>

 ## Connecting to DOOM

-The `ocpdoom` container houses a X11 and VNC server to display and connect to the game inside the container within the pod running inside of the OpenShift Container Platform.
-In order to do so you’ll need to download and install the TigerVNC `vncviewer` found [here](https://sourceforge.net/projects/tigervnc/files/stable/)
+The `ocpdoom` container houses X11 and VNC servers to display and connect to the game.
+In order to connect to DOOM you will need to download and install the TigerVNC `vncviewer` found [here](https://sourceforge.net/projects/tigervnc/files/stable/)

-Now open up the `vncviewer` application and enter in `<ip address>:5900` where the ip address is the host in which you're port-forwarding from.
+Once downloaded open up the `vncviewer` application and enter in `<ip address>:5900` where the ip address is the host in which you're port-forwarding from.
 But make sure there is no firewall blocking access to TCP/5900 in-between you and the bastion host.

 Or if the `oc port-forward` was issued from your localhost just use `localhost:5900` like so: